LupusLudit/Tetris-3D/README.md

 ## Notes
 This project has reached its initial release version.

-It is important to note that this game was developed as part of a school project.
+It is important to note that this game was developed as part of a **school project**.

 The reason the first commit contained so many elements is because until the day of the first commit (29.09.2024), I had not made significant changes to the project and stored it only locally.